The Singer sculpture garden

 Artist Guido Geelen was inspired by the story of the theft of seven sculptures in 2007.
 In his sculpture two sheep stand guard over the garden like knights in armour.
 Judith Pfaelter took the lines in a landscape as her basis, lifting them by an imaginary thread.
 Bert Frijns placed three sculpted sheets of glass in the grass to form a structure in which a spring plays with the light.

 The giant blackberries created by Maria Roosen have an alienating effect in the garden.
 Roosen produced this piece as part of the Singer Prize 2009, which is awarded by the Friends of Singer Laren once every two years.
-In 2013 it was awarded to Caspar Berger, whose self-portrait from his Skeleton project can also be seen in the garden.
+In 2013 it was awarded to Caspar Berger, whose self-portrait from his Skin project can also be seen in the garden.

 The Tree Table by Famke van Wijk warrants a separate mention, as it was created in memory of the deceased former chair of Singer Laren, Dolf van den Brink.
 We also have two new sculptures on long-term loan: Torso by Armando, made in 2005, and Memories of Norway by Mieke Pontier, from 2015.